ArthurClemens/polythene/app/lib/polythene/ripple/ripple.md

 Adds a touch ripple effect to an element.

-## Variations

-The ripple color can be set in CSS:

-	.colored-ripple {
-		color: green;
-	}

-By default the inherited color from the parent element is used.

 ## Usage

 Use parameter `after` to append the ripple to the content: